How long it takes to learn Chinese?

 What if you need a level 5 HSK score for higher education in China?
 A year of study is sufficient, then.

 Your timeline also differs based on how regularly you study.
-For example, you will need to learn 30 minutes daily for three to five years to achieve an upper-intermediate level.
+For example, you must learn 30 minutes daily for three to five years to achieve an upper-intermediate level.

 You must study more if you cannot wait that long.
 A weekly study time of 10 to 20 hours, for example.
 You can achieve level TOCFL level 5 or HSK 5 in two years.